 27 Aug 1901 at St Brigid's Church Stillorgan.
 Cerise was the daughter of John Henry

 Darley and Mary Cerise Lees of Ferney, Stillorgan.
 Charles was a solicitor and

-garments for the front-using her needlework skills.
+the front-using her needlework skills.
 Cerise died Good Friday 1950.

 1 Arthur Frederick St George Orpen was born 19 Mar 1903 at Lisheens,